navariltd/burundi-compliance/README.md

   ![Screenshot from 2024-03-25 10-19-16](https://github.com/navariltd/burundi_compliance/assets/60258622/11ce1aef-9130-42a7-a116-beeeba9252ca)

 This tab contains details related to your organization's taxes.
-This are mendatory because they are mendatory when sending the Invoice.
+These details are mandatory when sending Invoices.

--*Taxpayer's Sector of Activity* - this is the company domain
+-*Taxpayer's Sector of Activity* - This is the company domain

 -*Taxpayer's Legal Form* -

--*The taxpayer's commercial register number*-This is the trade number of the company
+-*The taxpayer's commercial register number*-This is the company's trade number

 -*Subject to VAT* -